diogosantana2011/Python/README.md

 # Collaboration

-If you want to use any script to obtain extracted data from any JSON returning API; be my guest =D.
+If you want to use any script to obtain extracted data from any JSON returning API; or any of the others, be my guest =D.

 # Questions
 Any questions, please reach out to diegsan20@gmail.com